Paul has a passion for new technology and taught digital media studies in the UK for a number of years. He now lives in Florida, USA.

 - Fits snugly.

-- Workmanship is excellent, in my opinion, and the sleeve looks appropriate for business as well as pleasure.
+- The workmanship is excellent, in my opinion, and the sleeve looks appropriate for business as well as pleasure.

 - The soft flannel lining feels good and provides some security when carrying the case.